 The DL DATA DELIVERY STATUS frame may also include an indication of detected radio link outage or radio link resume for the concerned data radio bearer.
 When receiving an indication of radio link outage detection, the node hosting the NR PDCP entity considers that traffic delivery over the data radio bearer configured for the UE is unavailable at the corresponding node both in UL and DL.
 When receiving an indication of radio link resume detection, the node hosting the NR PDCP entity considers that traffic delivery over the data radio bearer configured for the UE is available at the corresponding node both in UL and in DL.
 When receiving an indication of UL or DL radio link outage detection, the node hosting the NR PDCP entity considers that traffic delivery over the data radio bearer configured for the UE is unavailable at the corresponding node for UL or DL, depending on the indicated outage.
 When receiving an indication of UL or DL radio link resume detection, the node hosting the NR PDCP entity considers that traffic delivery over the data radio bearer configured for the UE is available at the corresponding node in UL or in DL, depending on the indicated resume.

-The node hosting the NR PDCP entity, when receiving the DL DATA DELIVERY STATUS frame:
+For F1-U Delay Measurement Report Polling triggered reporting, the DL DATA DELIVERY STATUS frame may also include the DU feedback delay of the frame where F1-U Delay Measurement Report Polling is in.The node hosting the NR PDCP entity, when receiving the DL DATA DELIVERY STATUS frame:

 - regards the desired buffer size under b) and the data rate under c) above as the amount of data to be sent from the hosting node: